Shaik-Sohail-72/Network-Intrusion-Detection-Using-Deep-Learning/README.md

 # Network-Intrusion-Detection-Using-Deep-Learning
 ## Objective :
-Cyber Security: Development of Network Intrusion Detection System (NIDS),   with Machine Learning and Deep Learning (RNN) models, MERN web I/O System.
+Cyber Security: Development of Network Intrusion Detection System (NIDS),   with Machine Learning and Deep Learning, Recurrent Neural Network models, MERN web I/O System.
 ## Description :
 Large numbers of businesses were affected by data infringes and Cyber -attacks due to dependency on internet.
 To prevent such malicious activity, the network requires a system that detects anomaly and inform the user and alerts the user.